barrybecker4/world-conflict/README.md

 Now you are good to go!
 Deploy the web-app from your script on Google Drive.
 Make changes locally (in IntelliJ for example), do `./push.sh` (as described above), and refresh the deployed app script page to see the change.
 Do git commit, push, and create pull requests through Github when you have a feature or fix to contribute.

 #### Thanks

 Thanks to Jakub Wasilewski for the initial compact Javascript implementation of the game.

+#### TODO:

+* Clicking open slot should enter the game and wait for additional players.
+If last player to join, then game should automatically start.
+* you should be able to leave a game once seated.
+If last to leave, then delete game
+* If you join and don't like spot, you should be able to change your slot.
+* refresh button on select game dialog